That's right! Ninety-three percent of SCC's 2014-2015 graduates found work or continued their education.

 needed to become practical nurses who can work with patients

-throughout the life-span.
+throughout a life-span.
 Students will gain knowledge in

-health care facilities.
+health care facilities for our students.
 SCC instructors provide close supervision

 and guidance in the clinical settings.